-Throughout everyday life we all have our little superstitions that we adhere to from the traditional ones of never walking under ladders to letting a black cat pass your path.
-In pregnancy there are a whole new bunch of superstitions that you will come across, some that you may choose to take note of with others cast aside as old wives tales.
+Throughout everyday life, we all have our little superstitions that we adhere to from the traditional ones of never walking under ladders to letting a black cat pass your path.
+When you are pregnant, there are a whole new bunch of pregnancy and birth superstitions that you will come across, some that you may choose to take note of with others cast aside as old wives tales.
 Many of the pregnancy and birth superstitions are down to guessing the sex of the baby but some are about luck, fortune and health.

 Truth: I’ve heard both of these being right and wrong so it’s whether or not you believe the old wives tale